 Tech To The Rescue

-Tech To The Rescue (TTTR) is a Poland-based global nonprofit platform that matches tech companies with non-profit organizations to help scale and grow social impact using digital solutions on a pro bono or low bono basis.
-TTTR aims to set new standards for the tech industry in developing pro bono partnerships with nonprofit organizations.
+Tech To The Rescue (TTTR) is a Polish-based global nonprofit platform that matches tech companies with nonprofit organizations to help scale and grow social impact using digital solutions on a pro bono or low bono basis.
+TTTR aims to set a new standard in the tech industry by developing pro bono partnerships with nonprofit organizations.
 The idea of the initiative emerged in response to the COVID-19 pandemic in March 2020.
 By 2021, TTTR was formed with seed funding from a coalition of ten tech companies in Central Europe.
 The organization has also received a $500K USD grant from Google’s philanthropic arm and continues engaging new partners and leveraging venture capital funds to maintain and scale its work.
 Since the Russian invasion of Ukraine, TTTR has focused its efforts on supporting Ukraine-related digital solutions.
-Within days, their #TechForUkraine campaign engaged over 450 tech companies in Poland and elsewhere that were willing to support Ukrainian and international non-profits.
+Within days, their #TechForUkraine campaign engaged over 450 tech companies in Poland and elsewhere that were willing to support Ukrainian and international nonprofits.

 The initiative was created to enhance the resilience and operations of NGOs during the pandemic.
 Within a few weeks, 140 tech companies worldwide volunteered their resources, and 60 nonprofits made requests for support.